ibm-cloud-docs/monitoring/api.md

     * `username`: Set to the email that is associated with your IBMid.

-    * `isShared`: Set to true to share the dashboard with other team members.
+    * `shared`: Set to true to share the dashboard with other team members.

-    * `isPublic`: Set to true if you want the dashboard to be available publicly.
+    * `public`: Set to true if you want the dashboard to be available publicly.

     * Configure filters to define the dashboard scope.

 3. Create the dashboard.
 Run the following cURL command:

     ```
-    curl -X POST ENDPOINT/ui/dashboards -H 'Authorization: Bearer SYSDIG_API_TOKEN' -H 'Content-Type: application/json -d @dashboard.json'
+    curl -X POST ENDPOINT/api/v2/dashboards -H 'Authorization: Bearer SYSDIG_API_TOKEN' -H 'Content-Type: application/json -d @dashboard.json'
     ```
     {: codeblock}

     Where

-    * *ENDPOINT* is the URL for the region where the monitoring instance is available.
+    * `ENDPOINT` is the URL for the region where the monitoring instance is available.
 For more information, see [Sysdig endpoints](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-endpoints#endpoints).

-    * *SYSDIG_API_TOKEN* is the API token that you got in the previous step.
+    * `SYSDIG_API_TOKEN` is the API token that you got in the previous step.

-    * *dashboard.json* is the file that describes the new dashboard, including panels and metrics.
+    * `dashboard.json` is the file that describes the new dashboard, including panels and metrics.

 For example, to create a dashboard, a sample json file looks as follows:

 ```
 {
   "dashboard": {
-    "filterExpression": null,
     "name": "My new dashboard",
-    "items": [
+    "widgets": [
       {
         "customDisplayOptions": {
           "yAxisLeftDomain": {